How to do 10 lb test fishing line?

 There are two types of breaking strength.
 The first is known as “test,” and the second as “class.”
 Class lines are guaranteed to break at or below the labeled metric strength in a wet condition, in accordance with the IGFA’s metric-based world record specifications.
 Such lines are designated as “class” or “IGFA-class.”
 The IGFA does not keep records in accordance with customary measures in the United States.
 Any line that is not labeled as a class line is thus a test line.
 Approximately 95 percent of all line sold is classified as test line.
 On the label, some manufacturers use the word “test,” but many do not.

 Regardless of a test line’s labeled strength, there is no guarantee as to the amount of force required to break the line in either a wet or dry condition.
 The labeled strength may not accurately reflect the force required to break the line in wet conditions (although a few do).
-There are no guarantees with test line, so it could break at, below, or above the labeled US customary or metric strength.
+There are no guarantees with the test line, so it could break at, below, or above the labeled US customary or metric strength.
 A large number of people break above the labeled strength, some slightly, some significantly.

-When certain lines, particularly nylon monofilaments, get wet, they lose strength slightly to significantly.
+When certain lines, particularly nylon monofilaments, get wet, they lose strength slightly too significantly.
 When wet, lower-quality nylon monofilament lines are 20 to 30% weaker than when dry.
 As a result, wrapping a dry nylon monofilament line around your hands and pulling doesn’t accomplish much.

 Braided and fused microfilament lines (also known as super lines) do not absorb water and retain their strength when wet.
 Similarly, fluorocarbon lines do not absorb water and do not weaken when wet.
 This does not imply that these lines are stronger; rather, what you see when dry is also what you see when wet.
-It also does not mean that these lines are immune to strength mislabeling, and that a 20-pound-test line may not actually break at 25 pounds.
+It also does not mean that these lines are immune to strength mislabeling and that a 20-pound-test line may not actually break at 25 pounds.

 This information is critical for those who fish for world records in specific line categories.
-Most of what is written here is unknown to the average angler, but if you are particular about your fishing – and it is often the small details that determine success – you should be.
+Most of what is written here are unknown to the average angler, but if you are particular about your fishing – and it is often the small details that determine success – you should be.

 How to Select a Fishing Line Weight